-2.3.3 The charcoal tube should be placed vertically during sampling to minimize channeling.
+- The charcoal tube should be placed vertically during sampling to minimize channeling.

-2.3.4 Air being sampled should not be passed through any hose or tubing before entering the charcoal tube.
+- Air being sampled should not be passed through any hose or tubing before entering the charcoal tube.

-2.3.5 Do not exceed the recommended air volume.
+- Do not exceed the recommended air volume.

 - The charcoal tubes should be capped with the supplied plastic caps immediately after sampling.
 Under no circumstances should rubber caps be used.

 - One tube should be handled in the same manner as the sample tube (break, seal and transport) except that no air is sampled through this tube.
 This tube should be labeled as a blank.

 - Capped charcoal tubes should be wrapped end to end with official OSHA seals.
 They should be packed tightly and padded before they are shipped to minimize tube breakage during shipping.

 - For certain analytes where migration on the charcoal is a significant problem, it may be requested that two charcoal tubes be used in series in order that breakthrough may be distinguished from migration.
 These tubes must be separated and individually capped and sealed before shipping.

 Breakthrough data is presented on each analyte in its respective validated NIOSH method (Ref.
 5.1).

-2.5 Extraction efficiency
+- Extraction efficiency

-2.5.3 The extraction efficiency (EE) equals the average weight in
+- The extraction efficiency (EE) equals the average weight in

 milligrams recovered from the tube divided by the weight in milligrams added to the tube, or

 where: EE is extraction efficiency

 MR is mass recovered

 MS is mass spiked

-2.5.4 If there is a significant change in extraction efficiency over the range of loadings studied, a plotted curve of EE versus mass recovered must be used to correct for adsorption losses.
+- If there is a significant change in extraction efficiency over the range of loadings studied, a plotted curve of EE versus mass recovered must be used to correct for adsorption losses.